 - 500 yen for children

-- The garden was lit up on weekends from the 8th to the 23rd of June from 7 pm to 9 pm.
+- The garden was lit up on weekends from 8 to 23 June from 7 pm to 9 pm.

 Mimuroto-ji’s Lotus

 Moreover, a Lotus Sake Party (ハス酒を楽しむ会) is usually held in mid-July.
-The first 300 participants are able to drink sake using a lotus leaf.
+The first 300 participants can drink sake using a lotus leaf.
 Sake is poured onto the lotus leaf in your hand and is to be drunk using the stem.

-- In 2024, the Lotus Sake Party was held on the 13th of July from 9 am to noon.
+- In 2024, the Lotus Sake Party was held on the July 13 from 9 am to noon.

 - The cost was 500 yen.